iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.8.00.010_02/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.americanwell.android.member.amwell 1 reviews"/>
 </p>

+> I HATE THIS APP!!
+It constantly crashes, won't load, or won't even stay open.
+I got kicked out of another appointment and that's not good.
+Especially for people who are paying their hard earned money for the services provided.
+Please fix.<br> :date: __2021-03-03 20:12:02__

+> Got someone who allegedly graduated from NYU School of Med, but had no idea bacteria grew in the large intestine.
+Not even exaggerating this.
+Don't use this app unless you have no other options.
+I'd better not be charged the copay for this.<br> :date: __2021-03-03 02:15:31__

+> Sucks<br> :date: __2021-02-27 22:23:22__

 > Uninstalled immediately after the signup page.
 I am a trans person who came across their services recommended as being LGBTQ+ friendly but the app has a signup form with no options for gender other than male/female, and no option for a social name.
 This tells me everything I need to know about how I might be treated.
 Terrible.<br> :date: __2021-02-18 17:43:38__

 > Dificult to use<br> :date: __2021-02-17 06:48:47__